saurabh629/lldp_project/README.md

-Scripts for lldp neighbor details
+Scripts for lldp neighbor details.